rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 (Animal a) -> { return a.canHop(); }
 ````

 Let’s look at what is going on here.
 The left side of the arrow operator `->` indicates the input parameters for the lambda expression.
-It can be consumed by a functional interface whose abstract method has the same number of parameters and compatible data types.
+It can be consumed by a functional interface whose `abstract` method has the same number of parameters and compatible data types.
 The right side is referred to as the body of the lambda expression.
-It can be consumed by a functional interface whose abstract method returns a compatible data
+It can be consumed by a functional interface whose `abstract` method returns a compatible data type.
-type.

 Since the syntax of these two expressions is a bit different, let’s look at them more closely.
 The first example, shown in Figure 8.1 , has three parts:

 1. We specify a single parameter with the name `a`.
 1. The arrow operator `->` separates the parameter from the body.
-1. The body calls a single method and returns the result of that method.
+1. The body calls a single method and returns the result of that method (a **single expression** or a **statement block**).

 FIGURE 8.1 Lambda syntax omitting optional parts